ZaneMeroff/score_keeper/README.md

 ![screenshots](https://user-images.githubusercontent.com/53405028/124308856-1b1c9e80-db27-11eb-8eb6-8f49073d581c.png)

 ### Jest Testing Suite
 The testing suite is almost finished (~118 unit tests so far).
-I’m currently working on user event/interaction tests.
+The last thing I have left to test is events/user interactions.
 After completion, the suite will have near 100% testing coverage.
 Coverage includes all Vuex modules as well as each Vue component with happy/sad paths as necessary for: data, methods, props, watchers, getters, lifecycle hooks, and snapshot renders.
 To run the testing suite and view test coverage, see instructions in "How to run the Jest testing suite with NPM" below.

 ### Directions for Use